Problems for specific Buick Regal years:

 Problem with your car?
 See what our experts say or submit your own.

-Repairpal verified Buick Regal problems
+Most reported 1999 Buick Regal problems

 The mass air flow or crankshaft position sensor may fail causing the engine to intermittently stall.
 It may be necessary for the engine to cool down before it will restart.